ArisBar/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a mathematical physicist working on artificial intelligence.
-Currently a PhD candidate at Mila - Quebec AI Institute advised by Simon Lacoste-Julien, I work on foundational aspects of deep learning algorithms, with a focus on understanding their robustness and generalization performance.
+ I'm  a research scientist at Samsung SAIT AI Lab Montreal, within Mila - Quebec AI Institute.
+I work on foundational aspects of deep learning algorithms, with a focus on understanding their robustness and generalization performance.
+I recently obtained a Ph.D in machine learning at Mila, advised by Simon Lacoste-Julien.

-Before joining Mila, I was a Humboldt Fellow hosted by the University of Waterloo, and prior to that, a junior scientist at the Max Planck Institute for Gravitational Physics in Potsdam, Germany.
-My research work was mainly about quantum gravity, and associated mathematical structures from higher dimensional algebra and matrix models.
-I received a PhD in theoretical physics from Ecole Normale Supérieure de Lyon, under the supervision of Laurent Freidel.
+Before joining the Mila,  I did research on theoretical physics, first as a junior scientist at the Max Planck Institute in Potsdam, then as a Humboldt Fellow hosted by the University of Waterloo and McGill.
+My research work was mainly about quantum gravity and associated mathematical structures from higher dimensional algebra and matrix models.
+I received a PhD in theoretical physics from Perimeter Institute and Ecole Normale Supérieure de Lyon, advised by  Laurent Freidel.

 I also love teaching.
 I've taught numerous classes in mathematics, physics and computer science as a course lecturer at UW and McGill, and as a teacher’s assistant at ENS  Lyon and UdeM.